zurnov/bitcoin-insights/README.md

 # ⚡ Bitcoin Insights
+## Note!
+This is still proof of concept!
  Bitcoin blockchain explorer used for providing in-depth insights into address balances, transaction details, techical information and critical network metrics such as hash power, mining difficulty, and the latest blockchain blocks.

 ## 🚀 Demo